maram-ra/Aruma/Technical_Documentation.md

 **MVP Scope:**
 Request form includes type (product/workshop/live show) and a message.
 Artisans can accept or reject only.
 No messaging or chat.

+**Acceptance Criteria:**
+- Given a client sends a request
+- When the artisan reviews it
+- Then they can accept or reject the request with one click.

 ---